edapess/link-previewer/README.md

 }
 ```
 # Options
-The `getlinkPreviewData` function accepts an options object with the following properties:
+The `getLinkPreviewData` function accepts an options object with the following properties:

 - `headers`: Custom headers to use when making the request.
 Default headers include user-agent, Accept-Language, Access-Control-Allow-Origin, and Accept.
 - `noHeaders`: If set to true, no headers will be sent with the request.
 Defaults to false.